End the Use of Emotional Abuse on Children

 What is emotional abuse in children?

-Emotional abuse in children involves actions that damage a child’s emotional well-being and development.
-This abuse can manifest as rejection, isolation, verbal degradation, and other forms of psychological torment.
+Emotional abuse in children comprises actions that damage a child’s emotional health and development.
+This includes behaviors such as rejection, isolation, verbal degradation, and other psychological harms, impacting the child’s sense of safety and value.

 How can I recognize if a child is emotionally abused?